anayaHiberus/redmineeditor/src/main/resources/com/hiberus/anaya/redmineeditor/Readme.txt

 Actions:
 - Reload: press it to fetch data from Redmine
 - Save: press it to upload modified data to Redmine.
 Reloads afterwards.

-Configuration:
-- See 'settings.properties' file in 'conf' folder